SaleemNajjar/edx-platform/docs/en_us/developers/source/analytics.rst

     Logger.log 'some.event.name', 'foo': 'bar'

 .. note::
-    The deprecated ``track`` djangoapp can be used by the client-side API instead of the event-tracking library.
+    The client-side API currently uses a deprecated library (the ``track`` djangoapp) instead of the event-tracking library.
 Eventually, event-tracking will publish a client-side API of its own: when available, that API should be used instead of the ``track``-based solution.
 See :ref:`deprecated_api`.

 Naming Events
 ==============